 Jinhye and her remaining mom and sister stayed in China for ten years.
 During that time they were forcibly repatriated (sent back) four times to North Korea, where they were nearly beaten to death in prisons.
 They finally escaped to the U.S. through the help of a Korean American minister who paid a $10,000 bribe to get them out of a North Korean detention facility.

-In the U.S., while attending night classes and working a full time job, Jinhye established a nonprofit organization, North Korean Refugees in the U.S., dedicated to helping North Koreans escape and, for those that wish like herself, to make a new life in the U.S. She organizes concerts and Korean food sales to help pay for the money to smuggle North Koreans out.
+In the U.S., while attending night classes and working a full time job, Jinhye established a nonprofit organization, North Korean Refugees in the United States (NKinUSA), dedicated to helping North Koreans escape and, for those who wish, to starting a new life in the U.S. She organizes concerts and Korean food sales to help raise the money to smuggle North Koreans out.
 And she continues to be an ardent public advocate testifying before the U.S. Congress, the U.N., and numerous events throughout the world to raise awareness of the suffering in North Korea and to highlight the urgent need to care for North Korean refugees who, like herself, can flourish once free.